Andrews-Botchway/aws_labels_generator/README.md

 # aws_labels_generator
-Build an image labels generator using Amazon Rekognition

 # 🖼️ Image Labels Generator with Amazon Rekognition

-This project uses **Amazon Rekognition** to automatically detect and label objects in images.
+This project uses **Amazon Rekognition** to detect and label objects in images automatically.
 Example: upload a photo of a cat → get labels like `Cat 🐱, Animal, Pet`.

 ---